amirkamran/InvitationModel/README.md

 If you have a parallel indomain corpus in-domain.l1, indomain.l2 and a parallel mix-domain corpus mixdomain.l1, mixdomain.l2.
 Then you can execute this utility as follow:

-`java -cp target/invitationmodel-1.0.jar nl.uva.illc.dataselection.InvitationModel -cin indomain -cmix mixdomain -src l1 -trg l2 -i 10`
+`java -cp target/invitationmodel-1.0.jar nl.uva.illc.dataselection.InvitationModel -cin indomain -cmix mixdomain -src l1 -trg l2 -i 10 -th 0.5 -cf 0.00001`